- Elliott sequitur enim et deambulandi (World

 Hesketh's work for string quartet, Sisyphus' Punishment, and a

-performance of his orchestral work Knotted Tongues, will take place
+performance of his orchestral work Knotted Tongues, took place

-at the 2014 Beijing Modern Music Festival, China, where he will be a
+at the 2014 Beijing Modern Music Festival, China, where he was a

 featured composer.
 Click